Homemade Fruit Roll Ups: Easy, Healthy, and Tasty Recipe

 Don’t forget that fruit leather can also be made with frozen fruit.
 Just let the fruit defrost before blending it up.
 So these treats can be made all year long!

-- Place in blender.
+Place in blender.
 If the fruit is too tart for your taste, you can add a little honey to sweeten.
-Puree until smooth.

 After it has cooled, cut into strips (parchment and all), roll up, and store in an airtight container.
-At room temperature, they will last for at least one month.
-In the fridge, several months, or up to a year in the freezer.